 All young people and teachers could benefit from these new technologies, which could also help reduce the attainment gap and support pupils with special educational needs and disabilities.
-And it will benefit society and the economy as a whole.
+And it would also benefit society and the economy as a whole.

-We’ve developed the programme with support from our partners the Education Endowment Foundation (EEF) and the National Foundation for Educational Research (NFER).
-Together, we’ve been looking at edtech from a number of angles: our work spans research, investments and practical programmes.
+We developed the programme with support from our partners the Education Endowment Foundation (EEF) and the National Foundation for Educational Research (NFER).
+Together, we looked at edtech from a number of angles: our work spanned research, investments and practical programmes.

 - Remote Tutoring - a large-scale randomised control trial, funded by the Education Endowment Foundation and working with Third Space Learning, exploring the potential of remote one-to-one tuition to support primary age children at risk of underachievement in mathematics.